 Where an application is unsuccessful the teacher will be given feedback, support and professional development opportunities to help them address any criteria they are not considered to have met, so that they can make a successful application in the future.

-A teacher's appointment to the Upper Pay Range will continue while they remain at the school unless she/he is promoted onto the Leading Practitioner or Leadership scale.
+A teacher's appointment to the Upper Pay Range will continue while they remain at the College unless they are promoted onto the Leading Practitioner or Leadership scale.

 9.3.
 Processes and Procedures